petechd/eq-questionnaire-schemas/style_guide.md

 - Same rules apply to other blocks with variants, e.g. for guidance with a `questionGuidance` method we would use:
     ```
     local questionGuidance(isProxy) = (
-      if isProxy == true then 'Why we ask this question if they are retired or long-term sick or disabled' else 'Why we ask this question if you are retired or long-term sick or disabled';
+      if isProxy then 'Why we ask this question if they are retired or long-term sick or disabled' else 'Why we ask this question if you are retired or long-term sick or disabled';
     );
     ```
 #### Multiple value variants example